-People with a learning disability have fewer chances to take part in leisure activities or socialise with their peers, and so may have fewer friends.
+People with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. have fewer chances to take part in leisure Leisure is when you have time to do things you enjoy like playing sports or going to the pub. activities or socialise with their peers, and so may have fewer friends.

 Research shows that children and teenagers with a learning disability partake in fewer activities and participate less frequently than their peers without a learning disability.
 They also tend to have fewer friends (Solish et al., 2010; Taheri et al., 2016).

-Being physically present in a community does not necessarily mean people with a learning disability feel integrated within the community or accepted by their peers.
+Being physically present in a community A community is the people and places in an area. does not necessarily mean people with a learning disability feel integrated within the community or accepted by their peers.
 Social inclusion involves making meaningful connections and participation in fulfilling activities (Cummins and Lau 2003; Overmars-Marx et al., 2013).
 Research suggests that 1 in 3 young people with a learning disability spend less than 1 hour outside their home on a typical Saturday (Mencap, 2019).

-In a survey by Sense, over half of disabled people reported feeling lonely, rising to over three quarters (77%) for those aged 18-34 (Sense 2017).
+In a survey A survey is when someone asks you to answer some questions. by Sense, over half of disabled people reported feeling lonely, rising to over three quarters (77%) for those aged 18-34 (Sense 2017).
 Loneliness is associated with physical and mental health problems and poorer quality of life (Gilmore & Cuskelly, 2014).

 PMLD and social inclusion